-Kelsey Irvin, M.A., Owner and Birth Doula
+Kelsey Irvin, M.A., Herbalist

 I have been blessed to live and work among powerful women my entire life.
 I am a daughter, a sister, a mother of two amazing girls, a doula, an herbalist, and a female-centered Anthropologist.
 After 8 years as an EMT, I trained as a DONA certified doula in 2007 and re-certified with toLabor in 2011.
-I have been honored to attend births with Richmond families in a variety of settings for almost a decade now and have expanded my skills to include acupressure, and I am currently training as an herbalist.
+I was honored to attend births with Richmond families in a variety of settings for almost a decade now and have expanded my skills to include acupressure, and I am currently training as an herbalist.

 My work as a doula has informed how I chose to bring my own children into the world, influenced my decision to study Anthropology in graduate school and continues to shape sphere of my everyday existence.